Tyaap/ASRT_CloNoBump_Supercharged/README.md

 # CloNoBump Supercharged
-A mod for Sonic & All-Stars Racing Transformed
+A mod for Sonic & All-Stars Racing Transformed.

 ## What can CloNoBump Supercharged do?
  * Remove collisions between racers